Discover all the wonders our 118-acre property has to offer.

 My child attends the Art, Nature, & Me preschool.
-Can I use his/her medical forms for camp?
+Can I use his/her medical forms for camp too?
 Yes!
 As long as the form is valid within three years of your child’s last day of camp, we will be happy to pull medical forms to use for camp.
 You will still have to submit all other camp forms.

 My child has a physical scheduled during the summer so I cannot submit his/her medical form yet.
 What do I do?
 All forms need to be on file before your child starts camp.
 If your child has a physical scheduled after a camp session begins, we ask that you submit your last physical form.
 This must be valid within three years of your child’s last day of camp.
-Campers cannot attend camp unless all forms are on file one (1) week before their first day of camp.
+Campers cannot attend camp unless all forms are on file 1 week before their first day of camp.

 We cannot submit a physical form due to religious exemption or contraindication.
 If you cannot submit a medical form due to religious exemption or contraindication, we must have notification of such submitted to camp.
 Please click here for information on State of CT regulations for exemptions to camp physicals and for needed notification forms.

 My child has to come to camp with medication.
 Is that OK?
-While we do not have a camp nurse on staff, we do have dedicated first aid staffers who are also trained to administer some medications.
+While we do not have camp nurse on staff, we do have dedicated first aid staffers who are also trained to administer some medications.
 Staff are trained yearly in epipen administration and administration of general oral medications such as Benadryl and inhalers.
 These medications must be accompanied by the proper forms (which can be found here), must be unopened (in cases of Benadryl and such), not expired, and must have prescription and child’s name on the medication (as applicable).
-If your camper has medications that do not fall into these categories or if you have further questions, please contact Camp Director, Lisa Monachelli at email@example.com to set up a time to discuss your camper’s needs.
+If your camper has medications that do not fall into these categories or if you have further questions, contact Camp Director Lisa Monachelli at firstname.lastname@example.org to set up a time to discuss your camper’s needs.

 Am I required to sign the photo release form?
 No, if you would prefer that your child(ren) not be photographed, you may omit signing/submission of the photo release form.